 expand the PC obligations placed on the ESO to include an enhanced level of planning data exchange in an Excel Workbook format.

-This solution could be implemented immediately, without the need to develop a CIM data exchange process, but was seen as highly inefficient and overly burdensome, particularly for the NESO.
+This solution could be implemented immediately, without the need to develop a CIM data exchange process, but was seen as highly inefficient and overly burdensome, particularly for NESO.
 Therefore, this was not formally raised as an alternative.

 No formal alternatives have since been raised.